rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

    In [7]: s.shape.radius

 We see that a sphere with material of type :yref:`FrictMat` (default, unless you provide another :yref:`Material`) and bounding volume of type :yref:`Aabb` (axis-aligned bounding box) was created.
-Its position is at origin and its radius is 1.0.
+Its position is at the origin and its radius is 1.0.
 Finally, this object can be inserted into the simulation; and we can insert yet one sphere as well.

 .. ipython::